Module 1 · Lesson 1

 2. Enter tactic mode — Use by

-3. Read the proof state — See what you need to prove
+3. Read the proof state — The Infoview shows what you need to prove

-4. Apply tactics — Transform the goal step by step
+4. Apply a tactic — Transform the goal

 Deep Dive: The Curry-Howard Correspondence

 The idea that "proofs are programs" is called the Curry-Howard correspondence (or isomorphism).
-It was discovered independently by logicians Haskell Curry and William Howard.
+It was discovered independently by logicians Haskell Curry and William Howard in the 20th century.

 Key correspondences: